Avocado vs. Awara Mattress Review

 Awara vs. Avocado: Top Similarities

-The Awara and Avocado are both organic mattresses that are firm and ideal for back and stomach sleepers.
-In terms of the trial period, both mattresses also offer a generous 1-year sleep trial period.
+- Trial period and returns–In terms of the trial period, both mattresses also offer a generous 1-year sleep trial period.

 Awara vs. Avocado: Top Differences

-The biggest differences between the Awara and Avocado mattresses come down to policy and price.
-First off, the Awara mattress is more expensive than the Avocado, and the Avocado is more customizable—with a vegan (no wool) option and an optional mattress topper.
-However, for warranty, the Awara comes with a lifetime warranty, while the Avocado’s warranty is 25 years.
+- Price–The biggest differences between the Awara and Avocado mattresses come down to policy and price.
+The Awara mattress is more expensive than the Avocado.

 Awara vs. Avocado: Firmness & Feel Differences